Keeping Your Children Happy and Healthy

-For healthy children, we follow the well child schedule outlined by the AAP and Bright Futures.
+For healthy children, we follow the well-child schedule outlined by the AAP and Bright Futures.
 This design follows children more closely in the first three years of life with more frequent visits with an emphasis on growth and development.
 Variations in this schedule may be recommended and additional visits may become necessary for those children with growth and developmental concerns, psychosocial, and chronic disease issues.
-The annual check-up is an excellent time to discuss a broad range of health issues and parental challenges requiring anticipatory guidance.
+The annual checkup is an excellent time to discuss a broad range of health issues and parental challenges requiring anticipatory guidance.
 Plenty of time will be given to discuss your concerns and your child will receive a complete physical examination.
-During these visits, we will update immunizations, order relevant laboratory tests and evaluate your child for any physical, psychosocial problems or health-risk behaviors.
+During these visits, we will update immunizations, order relevant laboratory tests, and evaluate your child for any physical or psychosocial problems or health-risk behaviors.

-The Department of Pediatrics has implemented several new policies to ensure that your health-related school/camp form submission is timely and accurate manner.
+The department of Pediatrics has implemented several new policies to ensure that your health-related school/camp form submission is timely and accurate.
 To this end, we ask that you please review our new policies mentioned below:

 - We have identified a team of dedicated staff to support the timely completion of your forms.
-They will be specifically designated to accept your school form and process to completion, improving our consistency and accountability.
+They are specifically designated to accept school forms and process them to completion, improving our consistency and accountability.

 - The demographic section of the form must be completed by parent or legal guardian and signed at the time of submission in order for us to process your request.
 We will attempt to contact the parent or guardian regarding fax requests that are illegible.
 If we cannot reach the requestor, we will be unable to process your request.
-We will use the contact information we have on file; please make certain all the information submitted is current.
+Given that we use the contact information we have on file, please ensure that all information submitted is current.

 - There will be a charge for each form submitted.
 We ask that you pay in full at the time of your request.